Karalius/Calculator/README.md

 Calculator has the ability to keep the number in the memory, thus multi-step calculation can be performed.

 ## Functions:
-Calculator has the following functions:
+*Calculator has the following functions for calculation:*

   addition - add()